 Scholars in Service Program

-This program (previously called Leaves in Service) is intended to complement and extend existing leave and sabbatical opportunities at Stanford with a primary focus on the exchange of learning and expertise around an identified social problem.
-Financial and staff resources will be provided to support placements, for a minimum of one quarter and up to four quarters, in public sector agencies and nonprofit organizations.
+The Scholars in Service Program is intended to complement and extend existing leave and sabbatical opportunities at Stanford with a primary focus on the exchange of learning and expertise around an identified social problem.
+Financial and staff resources will be provided to support placements in public sector agencies and nonprofit organizations.

 Our team can help to identify credible and realistic partner organizations for placements when the applicant does not already have a specific placement in mind.
-For all finalists, we will review, vet, and work with the potential host organization to ensure they are a good fit for the purposes of the Scholars in Service program and faculty's interests, and will provide ongoing support in preparation and for the duration of the leave to promote positive experiences and outcomes.
+For all finalists, we will review, vet, and work with the potential host organization to ensure they are a good fit for the purposes of the leave program and faculties' interests, and will provide ongoing support in preparation and for the duration of the leave to promote positive experiences and outcomes.

 PI-eligible Stanford scholars may apply.
 Leave eligibility will vary across schools and departments and depend on the status of the individual applicant.